The National Forest: Headline Facts and Figures - May 2013

 - 87% of trees planted have been broadleaf species and 13% conifer.

-- 80% of the total Forest creation achieved has open public access and a further 6% of sites have access planned (86% in total).
+- 77% has some form of public access and a further 8% has access planned (85% in total).

 Wildlife & Nature Conservation